spcl/serverless-benchmarks/README.md

 AWS provides one year of free services, including significant amount of compute time in AWS Lambda.
 To work with AWS, you need to provide access and secret keys to a role with permissions sufficient to manage functions and S3 resources.
+Additionally, the account must have `AmazonAPIGatewayAdministrator` permission to set-up automatically AWS HTTP trigger.
 Additionally, you neet to provide Lambda [role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) with permissions to Lambda and S3.